 The "intimate container" of a medicinal product is the receptacle or vessel used to contain (or bound) liquid and some solid or semi-solid medicinal products into countable entities.
-A medicinal product presented in an intimate container will almost always have at least one layer of additional packaging added to it in order to make it into a packaged medicinal product; this external packaging is not described in the international release.
+A medicinal product presented in an intimate container will almost always have at least one layer of additional packaging added to it in order to make it into a packaged medicinal product; this external packaging is not described in the international edition.
 For example: an ampoule is an intimate container to present a solution for injection dosage form; the ampoule will always be supplied in a box or a moulded carton, possibly additionally with a blister strip as intermediate packaging.
-Particularly for liquid parenteral products and for nebuliser liquids, the intimate container/unit of presentation may have clinical significance: providing a patient heparin in a pre-filled syringe is different from supplying that same concentration of heparin in a (multi-dose) vial.
+Particularly for liquid parenteral products for nebuliser liquids, and for some semi-solid presentations, the intimate container/unit of presentation may have clinical significance: providing a patient heparin in a pre-filled syringe is different from supplying that same concentration of heparin in a (multi-dose) vial.
 Similarly, hormone replacement gels may be supplied in single dose sachets to provide the correct administration amount.

 In IDMP, the "one countable instance of a whole of medicinal product" is managed through the information model: it is (generally) one instance of the Manufactured Item, with its manufactured dose form and unit of presentation or one instance of the Pharmaceutical Product (with its administrable dose form and unit of presentation).
 The Manufactured Item is therefore the concept/class that most closely resembles the SNOMED CT Clinical Drug, but both Manufactured Item and Pharmaceutical Product contain the key "unit of presentation" attribute.
+However, the Manufactured Item is a representation of something that is real, with (at least in theory) all its excipient substances described and therefore is not directly compatible to the Clinical Drug - indeed the Clinical Drug could be seen as a grouper concept for similar Manufactured Items, if excipient substances etc. and packaging are disregarded.
 The unit of presentation in IDMP is what specifies the "real world" units in which the quantity of the manufactured item is described.
-The unit of presentation can be specified in accordance with ISO 11239 and ISO/TS 20440 and its resulting terminology [implemented through EDQM].
+The unit of presentation can be specified in accordance with ISO 11239 and ISO/TS 20440 and its resulting terminology [implemented through EDQM.

 IDMP goes on to state: "For items where their quantity is a measured quantity of weight or volume, the "unit of presentation" shall not be given since it is the same as the units of that quantity (that is ml, mg or %).
 For solid dose forms and other items that are measured by counting integer quantities, the unit for quantity shall be "unit" and the "unit of presentation" shall be the item that is counted."